 - Muscular dystrophy.
-Defects in RNA and protein homeostasis underline many forms of muscular dystrophy.
-Dr. Doles is interested in how inappropriate RNA and protein aggregation contribute to disease etiology.
+Stem cell defects underlie many forms of muscular dystrophy.
+Dr. Doles is interested in the metabolic basis of muscle stem cell dysfunction and how these alterations contribute to disease etiology.

 Significance to patient care

-Current clinical interventions for muscle disease and wasting are inadequate.
-Dr. Doles believes that a better understanding of muscle stem cell behavior and function will lead to novel and innovative therapies that will improve patient quality of life by precisely controlling muscle growth and regression.
+Current clinical interventions for muscle wasting are inadequate.
+Dr. Doles believes that a better understanding of muscle stem cell behavior and function will lead to novel and innovative therapies that boost the endogenous regenerative capacity of skeletal muscle and improve patient quality of life.

 - Recipient, Pathway to Independence Award (K99/R00), National Institutes of Health, 2015-2020